salesforce/base-components-recipes/README.md

 ## Use Base Components Outside of Salesforce Platform

  Base Components in the `c` namespace are intended for use on the Salesforce platform.
 However, we realize the desire to use them in non-Salesforce scenarios.
 Currently, many components will work, but others will not, due to dependencies on the Salesforce platform.
 Our goal is to provide Base Components for non-Salesforce use cases, and we’ve created the [LWC Storybook PoC](https://github.com/reiniergs/lwc-storybooks-poc) to show what this might look like in the future.
-Please star the repo for updates on this subject as we move forward.
+Please click the Watch button on the repo for updates as we move forward.

 ## Documentation